20832 N COUNTY LINE RDMILAN, IN 47031

 MILAN, IN 47031

 Come see this spectacular ranch home with an open floor plan and breathtaking panoramic views.
-This secluded gem features over 2200 sq ft of space with a full basement adding to the square footage.
+This secluded gem features 2200+ SF on the main level with an additional 2200+ SF in the full basement.
 You'll enjoy 4 bedrooms, and 3.5 bathrooms on the inside while also enjoying an outdoor kitchen (smoker/grill and refrig convey), oversized covered patio, and 40x60 pole barn with electric and water outside, all sitting on 4.5 acres of land!
 The sellers did not hold back on the upgrades which you'll have to see to appreciate!

 |Bedroom 1:||12 x 21 (Level: 1)|

 |Other Room 1:||5 x 12 (Level: 1)|

 |Appliances:||Dish Washer, Disposal, Electric Dryer, Electric Stove, Microwave, Oven, Refrigerator, Washer, Other|

 |Inside Features:||Cable TV, Cathedral Ceiling, Ceiling Fan(s), Ceramic Tile, Custom Interior, Digital Thermostat, Garage Door Opener, Multi-Panel Doors, Nine Foot Ceiling, Security System Owned, Tray Ceiling, Walk-In Closet|